zappajs/zappajs/docs/crashcourse.md

     @on 'enter dungeon': ->
       @map 'dungeon'

-## Post-rendering with server-side jQuery

-Rendering things linearly is often the approach that makes more sense, but sometimes DOM manipulation can avoid loads of repetition.
-The best DOM libraries in the land are in JavaScript, and thanks to [jsdom](http://jsdom.org/), you can use them on the server-side too.

-Zappa makes it trivial to post-process your rendered templates by manipulating them with jQuery:

-    @postrender plans: ($) ->
-      $('.staff').remove() if @user.plan isnt 'staff'
-      $('div.' + @user.plan).addClass 'highlighted'

-    @get '/postrender': ->
-      @user = plan: 'staff'
-      @render index: {postrender: 'plans'}

 ## Including modules

 Besides good ol' `require`, zappa also provides `@include`, which not only requires a file, but also calls an exported function named `include`, setting the value of `this` to the same context: